The BAI devises a policy to guide and inform its licensing activities, the Broadcasting Services Strategy.

 The licensing process for commercial television programme services is initiated by the Authority.

 There are currently a number of commercial television services on-air on a national basis providing a mix of entertainment driven content, news/current affairs and sport.
 The stations are Virgin Media Three, Virgin Media Four, Premier Sports and a wide range of channels operated by the Warner Bros.
 Discovery Group.

 Community Analogue Services

 The licensing process for community analogue television services is initiated by the Authority.

 There are currently 2 such services on-air; DCTV in Dublin and CCTV in Cork.

 Content Provision Contracts

 Any person who wishes to supply a compilation of programme material for the purpose of inclusion as part of a multiplex, or for the purpose of its being transmitted as a broadcasting service in the State, part of the State or elsewhere by means of an electronic communications network including a satellite network, an MMD system, a fixed or mobile terrestrial network, a cable television network, an internet protocol television network, or any other form of electronic communications network, must apply to the BAI for a content provision contract.
-There are currently are 10 such contractors.

 Digital Terrestrial Television